bagalaster/netsuite/README.md

 # NetSuite Transaction Data Modeling

-This repository contains the code for a DBT project modeling daily inventory quantities from the provided transactional data.
+This repository contains the code for a dbt project modeling daily inventory quantities from the provided transactional data.
 All tables are hosted/built in BigQuery.

 ## Details/Answers/Commentary